openingscience/book/_posts/2013-08-03-excellence_by_nonsense.md

 generally follow the expert recommendations.

-The peer-review process is thus a kind of insider procedure (also known as clan control, Ouchi, 1980), which is not transparent for scientists outside the established circle of champions.
-The already established scientists of a discipline evaluate each other and especially the newcomers and decide what is worth to be published.
-Although the claim is made that scientific publications ultimately serve the general public, and thereby also serve people who are not active in research, the general public, who actually is supposed to stand behind the demand for scientific achievement, has no influence on the publication process.
+The peer-review process is thus a kind of insider procedure (also known as clan control, Ouchi 1980), which is not transparent for scientists outside the established circle of champions.
+The already-established scientists of a discipline evaluate each other, especially newcomers and decide what is worthy to be published.
+Although the claim is made that scientific publications ultimately serve the general public, and thereby also serve people who are not active in research, the general public, who is actually is supposed to stand behind the demand for scientific achievement, has no influence upon the publication process.
-The peers decide on behalf of the rest of mankind, since the public can hardly assess the scientific quality of a work.[^1] Outside the academic system, most people neither know what modern research is about nor how to interpret the results and their potential importance to mankind.
+The peers decide on behalf of the rest of mankind, since the public can hardly assess the scientific quality of a work.[^2] Outside of the academic system, most people neither know what modern research is about, nor how to interpret the results and their potential importance to mankind.
-Although scientists often also do not know the latter, they are —in contradiction to the layman—educated to conceal this lack of knowledge behind important sounding scientific jargon and formal models.
+Although scientists often also do not know the latter, they are—in contrast to the layman—educated to conceal this lack of knowledge behind important sounding scientific jargon and formal models.
 In this way, even banalities and absurdities can be represented as A-journal worthy scientific excellence, a process laymen and politicians are not aware of.
-They are kept in the blissful belief that more competition in scientific publication leads to evermore top performance and excellence.
+They are kept in the blissful belief that more competition in scientific publication leads to ever-increasing top performance and excellence.

-Considering the development of the number of scientific publications it seems that scientists actually accomplish more and more.
-Worldwide, the number of scientific articles, according to a count conducted by the Centre for Science and Technology Studies at the University of Leiden (SBF, 2007) has increased enormously.
-The number of scientific publications in professional journals worldwide increased from approximately 686,000 in 1990 to about 1,260,000 in 2006, which corresponds to an increase of 84 percent.
-The annual growth rate calculated on this basis was more than 5 percent.
-The number of scientific publications grows faster than the global economy and significantly faster than the production of goods and services in industrial countries, from where the largest number of publications originates (OECD, 2008a).
+Considering the development of the number of scientific publications, it seems that scientists are actually accomplishing more and more.
+Worldwide, the number of scientific articles, according to a count conducted by the Centre for Science and Technology Studies at the University of Leiden (SBF 2007) has increased enormously.
+The number of scientific publications in professional journals worldwide increased from approximately 686,000 in 1990 to about 1,260,000 in 2006, which corresponds to an increase of 84 %.
+The annual growth rate calculated on this basis was more than 5 %.
+The number of scientific publications grows faster than the global economy and significantly faster than the production of goods and services in industrial countries, from where the largest number of publications originates (OECD 2008).

-By far the largest share of world production of scientific articles (all figures refer to the year 2006) comes from the U.S. (25 percent), followed by Britain with 6.9 percent.
-Germany has 6.3 percent, Switzerland 1.5 percent and Austria has 0.7 percent (SBF, 2007).
+By far the largest share of world production of scientific articles comes from the U.S. (25 %), followed by Britain with 6.9 %.
+Germany produces 6.3 %, Switzerland 1.5 %, and Austria 0.7 % (SBF 2007).
+However, calculating
-However, calculating published articles per capita, Switzerland becomes the world’s leading country, because there are 2.5 published scientific articles per 1000 inhabitants, while in the U.S. there are 1.2 articles and only one article in Germany (SBF, 2007).[^2] The same picture emerges if one applies the number of publications to the number of researchers.
-In this case, in Switzerland for each 1000 researchers there are 725 publications while there are 295 in Germany and 240 in the United States.
-Thus, in no other country more research publications are squeezed out of an average researcher than in Switzerland.
+published articles per capita, Switzerland becomes the world’s leading country, because there are 2.5 published scientific articles per 1,000 inhabitants, while in the U.S. there are 1.2 articles, and only one article in Germany (SBF 2007)[^3].
+The same picture emerges if one applies the number of publications to the number of researchers.
+In this case, in Switzerland for each 1,000 researchers there are 725 publications while there are 295 in Germany and 240 in the United States.
+Thus, in no other country in the world are more research publications squeezed out of the average researcher than in Switzerland.

 Once we begin to examine the background of this increasing flood of publications it quickly loses its appeal.
 This is to a large extent inherent in the peer-review process itself.
-This supposedly objective system for assessing the quality of articles in reality rather resembles a random process for many authors (Osterloh and Frey, 2008).
-A critical investigation reveals a number of facts that fundamentally question the peer-review process as a quality assurance instrument (cf. Atkinson, 2001; Osterloh and Frey, 2008; Starbuck, 2006).
+This supposedly objective system for assessing the quality of articles in reality rather resembles a random process for many authors (Osterloh and Frey 2008).
+A critical investigation reveals a number of facts that fundamentally question the peer-review process as a quality assurance instrument (cf. Atkinson 2001; Osterloh and Frey 2008; Starbuck 2006).
 It generally appears that expert judgments are highly subjective, since the consensus of several expert judgments is usually low.
-One reason is that by no means all peers, who are mostly preoccupied with their own publications, actually read and let alone understand the articles to be evaluated.
-For that, time is far too short and usually it is not even worth it because there are much more interesting things to do.
-On that account, time after time reviewers pass on the articles to their assistants who in the sense of their boss draft the actual review as ghostwriters (Frey et al., 2009, Kyklos).
+One reason is that by no means all peers, who are mostly preoccupied with their own publications, actually read, let alone understand, the articles to be evaluated.
+Time is far too short for this and usually it is not even worth it because there are much more interesting things to do.
+Hence, time after time reviewers pass on the articles to their assistants, who in the manner of their boss, draft the actual review as ghostwriters (Frey et al. 2009).
 No wonder that under such conditions, at hindsight important scientific contributions are frequently rejected.
 Top-journals repeatedly rejected articles that later on turned out to be scientific breakthroughs and even won the Nobel Prize.
-Conversely, however, plagiarism, fraud and deception are hardly ever discovered in the peer review process (Fröhlich, 2007).
-In addition, unsurprisingly, reviewers assess those articles more favorably that are in accordance with their own work, and vice versa, they reject articles that contradict them (Lawrence 2003).
+Conversely, however, plagiarism, fraud and deception are hardly ever discovered in the peer review process (Fröhlich 2007).
+In addition, unsurprisingly, reviewers assess those articles that are in accordance with their own work more favorably, and vice versa, they reject articles that contradict them (Lawrence 2003).

-Due to the just described peer-review process the competition for publication in scientific journals results in a number of perverse incentives.
+Due to the just-described peer-review process, the competition for publication in scientific journals results in a number of perverse incentives.
 To please the reviewers, a potential author undertakes everything conceivably possible.
-To describe this behavior Frey (2003) rightly coined the term “academic prostitution”, which—in contrast to traditional prostitution—does not bloom by a natural demand, but is induced by an artificially staged competition.
+To describe this behavior Frey (2003) rightly coined the term “academic prostitution”, which—in contrast to traditional prostitution—does not spring from natural demand, but is induced by artificially staged competition (cf. Giusta et al. 2007).
 In particular, the following perverse effects can be observed:

 ## Modes of perverse behavior caused by the peer-review process:

-### Strategic citing and praising[^3]
+### Strategic citing and praising[^4]

-When submitting an article to a journal, the peer-review process induces authors to think about possible reviewers, who have already published articles dealing with the same or similar topics.
-To flatter the reviewers the author will preferably quote all of them or praise their work (a seminal contribution, ingenious idea etc.) for which scientist does not like to be cited or mentioned in the bibliography of an article?
-An additional citation is thus useful for the potential reviewer because in turn it is improving his own standing as a scientist.
+When submitting an article to a journal, the peer-review process induces authors to think about possible reviewers who have already published articles dealing with the same or similar topics.
+To flatter the reviewers, the author will preferably quote all of them or praise their work (as a seminal contribution, ingenious idea, etc.); An additional citation is useful for the potential reviewer because in turn it is improving his own standing as a scientist.
 Furthermore, editors often consult the bibliography at the end of an article while looking for possible reviewers, which makes strategic citing even more attractive.

 Conversely, an author will avoid criticizing the work of possible reviewers, as this is a sure road to rejection.
-Accordingly, this attitude prevents criticizing and questioning existing approaches.
+Accordingly, this attitude prevents the criticism and questioning of existing approaches.
-Instead, the replication of established knowledge gets promoted by elaborating on already existing approaches through further model variations or additional empirical investigations.
+Instead, the replication of established knowledge gets promoted through elaboration upon preexisting approaches through further model variations or additional empirical investigations.

 ### No deviation from established theories